aduprat/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:

  - 204: The quota has been updated
- - 400: The body is not a positive integer or not unlimited value (-1).
+ - 400: The body is not a positive integer neither an unlimited value (-1).
  - 404: The user does not exist
  - 409: The requested restriction can’t be enforced right now.
  - 500: Internal server error - Something went bad on the server side.